acoli-repo/acoli-dicts/README.md

 ## acknowledgements, licensing and references

+The ACoLi Dictionary Graph is maintained and continues to be developed at the Chair of Applied Computational Linguistics at the University of Augsburg, Germany.
-The ACoLi Dictionary Graph has been created and continues to be developed at the Applied Computational Linguistics Lab at Goethe Universität Frankfurt, Germany since 2014 in the context of numerous research projects, including
+Prior to 2023, the ACoLi Dictionary Graph has been created at the Applied Computational Linguistics Lab at Goethe Universität Frankfurt, Germany since 2014 in the context of numerous research projects, including
-- Independent Research Group ["Linked Open Dictionaries" (LiODi)](https://acoli-repo.github.io/liodi/), funded in the eHumanities programme of  the German Federal Ministry of Education and Science (BMBF, 2015-2020)
+- the Independent Research Group ["Linked Open Dictionaries" (LiODi)](https://acoli-repo.github.io/liodi/), funded in the eHumanities programme of  the German Federal Ministry of Education and Science (BMBF, 2015-2020)
 - Horion 2020 Research and Innovation Action [Pret-a-LLOD.
 Ready-to-use Multilingual Linked Language Data for Knowledge Services across Sectors](https://www.pret-a-llod.eu), funded by the European Research Council (ERC, 2019-2021)

 To refer to the dataset as a whole in scientific publications, please refer to Chiarcos et al. (2020):